 How do I clean and store a sports mouthguard properly?

-Rinse your mouthguard with cool water or gently rinse it immediately after each use.
-At least once a day, brush it gently with a soft toothbrush, non-abrasive toothpaste, or mild soap to remove debris and bacteria.
-Let it air-dry completely before placing it in a ventilated, hard container to prevent moisture buildup and mold.
-Avoid using hot water, as it can warp the shape.
+Let it air-dry completely before you place it in a ventilated, hard container to prevent moisture buildup and mold.
+Avoid using hot water because it can warp the shape.
 Clean the case regularly, and never leave the mouthguard in direct sunlight or a closed car.

 Protect Your Smile